tobiasdemendonca/terraform-provider-maas/DEVELOPMENT.md

    1. Run `terraform destroy` to destroy the resources.

 ## Testing
+Tests are written as advised in the [Terraform docs](https://developer.hashicorp.com/terraform/plugin/sdkv2/testing).
+They are split into unit tests and acceptance tests, with the latter creating real resources in the MAAS environment.
+Therefore, you will need to ensure MAAS is running locally for these tests to pass.

+To run the tests:
-- Ensure MAAS_API_KEY and MAAS_API_URL are set in your environment (see [Running the local provider](#running-the-local-provider)).
+1. Ensure MAAS_API_KEY and MAAS_API_URL environment variables are set (see [Running the local provider](#running-the-local-provider)).
-- Run the unit tests with:
+1. Run the unit tests with:
     ```bash
     make test
     ```
-- Run the unit tests and terraform acceptance tests with:
+1. Run both the unit tests and terraform acceptance tests with:
     ```bash
     make testacc
     ```
-    Note that you may need to specify a specific machine or fabric to test against as other environment variables.
+    Note that you may need to specify a specific environment variables for some tests to pass, for example machine or fabric ids.
 Add these to your `env.sh` file before sourcing it again, if required:
     ```bash
     export TF_ACC=1
     export TF_ACC_FABRIC=<fabric_id> # e.g. 8